It’s Christmas again. Every year the same decorations? Not this time. Leave the old ornament box in the attic and let’s try something different.

 As there is no artwork or mirror above the fireplace I went all asymmetrical.
 There are two vignettes on either side of the fireplace mantle.
 The main piece is a transparent vase with three winterberry (Ilex Verticillata) branches.
 Sculptural and low maintenance.
 They should last for a few weeks in water.

 Next to the vase, I’ve arranged four paper ornaments from Nkuku*.
 All designs are unique and can be stored flat.
 They have a handy built-in magnet to keep them open.
 If you look closely, you can see there’s writing on the paper.
-After a bit of research, it turns out they’re extracts from Measure for Measure.
-A play by William Shakespeare.
+After a bit of research, it turns out they’re extracts from Measure for Measure by William Shakespeare.

 On the other end of the mantle, I’ve placed three awesome Christmas cards from Home By Kirsty.
 Forget the typical cheesy festive images.
 Kirsty always stocks the coolest cards, gifts and accessories.
 And to add contrast nothing better than a cheesy festive snow globe!
 This one is special though.
-Purchased in a shop in Bath called December 25th where every day is Christmas.
+Purchased in an iconic shop in Bath called December 25th where every day is Christmas.
+Sadly, the shop is now closed.

 To tie everything up, I used soft eucalyptus branches of the Silver Dollar variety.
 It may not be Baby Blue (Instagram’s favourite).
 But the silvery green leaves contrast against the bright red berries and the snow globe.
 The only downside of this variety is the almost lack of scent.